Matir/blog/_posts/2020-03-15-security-101-virtual-private-networks-vpns.md

 your plaintext traffic to another point, so if privacy is your main concern, you'd better trust your VPN provider more than you trust your ISP.

+If you're after anonymity online, it's important to consider who you're seeking anonymity from.
+If you're only concerned about advertisers, website operators, etc., than a commercial VPN helps provide a pseudonymous browsing profile compared to coming directly from your ISP-provided connection.

 ### Rolling Your Own ###

 Rolling your own gives you the ultimate in control of your VPN server, but does